dsal/Ground-based-Instruments/README.md

 | Inno-Spec | BlackEye | - | 2900-4200 | 200 | 18 |
 | Specim | Specim FX50 | - | 2700-5300 | 200 | - |
 | Specim | Specim FX120 | - | 7700-12300 | 160 | 18 |
+Table 2: HSI products operating in NIR and SWIR

 A digital color photograph is a combination of three colors, red, green, and blue, while a spectral image consists of dozens of channels.
 The portable and standalone hyperspectral camera, Specim-IQ, operates within the wavelength range between 400 and 1000 nm, including visible wavelength (400-700 nm) and NIR wavelength (700-1000 nm).
 The spatial resolution of the camera is 512×512 pixels (px), and the 204 channel bands make a high spectral resolution needed to analyze the surface reflectance of the sea ice.